Welcome to today's edition of the Rush 24-7 podcast.

 It's our show now.

-But they did apologize, never the uh nevertheless.
+But they did apologize, nevertheless.

-Very, very curious, Obama has lost advantage over GOP on economy.
+Obama has lost advantage over GOP on economy.

-Now, all this story is is an aggregation of recent polls, which show Obama's approval number falling.
+Now, all this story is, is an aggregation of recent polls, which show Obama's approval number falling.

 And in a couple of the polls, Obama's approval number is plummeting.

-Now we've already discussed those, so there isn't a whole lot new in this story informationally.
+Now, we've already discussed those, so there isn't a whole lot new in this story informationally.

 But the thing about this is that if the New York Times says it, that makes it official with everybody else in the news business.